Program duration: 2026-2033

 The global automotive sector is undergoing its biggest shift since its creation more than 100 years ago as a result of the rapid transition towards electric vehicles (EVs).
-Canada has all the elements to be a global leader in light-duty EVs, including a strong supply chain, the capacity for technological innovation, highly skilled talent, critical mineral wealth and an abundance of clean energy sources.
-Industrial investments in EV production are significant but must be complemented by investments in R&D and technology adoption in order to support the transition.
+Canada is well-positioned to be a global leader in light-duty EVs.
+We have a strong supply chain, innovative technology, highly skilled talent, critical mineral wealth and an abundance of clean energy sources.

-The e-Auto Challenge program will be designed to bring together key stakeholders and facilitate collaboration in focused areas of the automotive industry.
-The program is complemented by the NRC's expertise and facilities, and a network of industry, academic, government, non-profit and community partners that will support the acceleration and de-risking of technology development and adoption.
+The e-Auto Challenge program brings together key stakeholders and facilitate collaboration in focused areas of the automotive industry.
+The program uses the NRC's expertise, facilities and a network of industry, academic, government, non-profit and community partners to accelerate and reduce the risks of technology development and adoption.

 About the program